turingschool/lesson_plans/ruby_03-professional_rails_applications/testing_an_internal_api.md

   url: http://www.google.com
 ```

 In YAML, ***Whitespace Matters***.
-You don't use `do/end` or curly braces to define the beginning and end of a hash or object.
+You don't use curly braces to define the beginning and end of a hash or object.
 You simply tab in one level, and YAML interprets that as a nested object.

 ### Using fixtures in your tests